gurrrrrrett3/vrchat-jellyfin/README.md

 ## Docker

-A docker image is provided for easy deployment
+A docker image is provided for easy deployment:

 ### Running

-docker compose (recommended):
+Docker Compose (recommended):

 ```yaml
 services: